 This project includes new specialized laboratories to study model theory and experiment with robots, sensors and other interfaces between computers and the physical environment.
 In this facility students and faculty can build and test models, building systems and technologies.
-This new lab will greatly increase the effectiveness of our students and faculty to test both model size and full scale building components.
+This new lab greatly increased the effectiveness of our students and faculty to test both model size and full scale building components.

 Highlights of the new lab facility